Memo Instructions

 There is no required number of questions; in this half page, try to balance having something to say about more possible questions with making sure you remember the key points of each answer.

-In this second half of the memo, both questions and points are probably best kept to one line.
+In this second half of the memo, both questions and points are probably best kept to one line each.

 • Give your presentation to (or just talk about your proposal with) others and write down the questions they ask you